![]() |

 The Boudin King Cake originated in Lake Charles, Louisiana, and was created by George Graham, a chef at the University of Louisiana.
 At Lafayette, the dish is made by wrapping boudin sausage links in Pillsbury Crescent Dough sheets and baking until golden brown.
 The result is a dough-wrapped boudin cylinder that is the perfect size for a main course.

-The significance of the Boudin King Cake lies in its unique combination of flavors.
+The significance of the Boudin King Cake lies in its unique flavor combination.
 Boudin sausage is a traditional Cajun recipe with pork, rice, and spices.
-The Pillsbury Crescent Dough sheets add a flaky texture that pairs perfectly with the spicy sausage.
+The Pillsbury Crescent Dough Sheets add a flaky texture that pairs perfectly with the spicy sausage.
 The result is a savory dish that will please even the most discerning palates.

 Now, let’s get to the recipe!
 To make your own Boudin King Cake, you’ll need the following ingredients: